Box Jellyfish

 The box jellyfish's scientific name is Chironex fleckeri , which means "hand murderer".
 The box jellyfish is also known as a Cubozoa, Sea Wasp, Fire Medusa, and Stinger.
 It belongs to a group of animals called cnidarians (pronounced ‘cni·dar·i·an'), which also include corals and sea anemones.

-The box jellyfish's sting can be lethal.
-Its 4.5 meter-long tentacles are covered with hundreds of specialised stinging cells called nematocysts.
-Each nematocyst contains a tiny toxic barb attached to a long thread.
-When triggered by touch or motion, thousands of these nematocysts fire their deadly barbs, piercing their victim's flesh, releasing toxins and entangling their prey with their threads which can quickly lead to cardiovascular collapse and death.
+The box jellyfish doesn't bite its victims.
+Instead, it stings its victims with hundreds of venomous stinging cells called nematocysts, that cover its tentacles.
+Each nematocyst contains a tiny venomous barb attached to a long thread.
+When triggered by touch or motion, thousands of these nematocysts fire their deadly barbs, piercing their victim's flesh, releasing toxins and entangling their prey with their threads, which can quickly lead to cardiovascular collapse and death.
 The pain experienced by its victim is almost instantaneous.
 It has been described as akin to being "branded with red hot irons".
-Survival depends on the amount of toxin injected and the speed of detoxification.
+Survival depends on the amount of venom injected and the speed of detoxification.
 CPR must be administered immediately until professional help arrives.
 The only known remedy is vinegar, which can neutralise the effect of the stings and relieve the pain.
 Interestingly, light-skinned people are more likely to be stung than dark-skinned people because the jellyfish can see the higher contrast of a dark-skinned person in the water and may swim away.

 Box jellyfish has two very distinct life stages.
 In its juvenile stage, it lives as a stationary polyp similar to a coral or sea anemone.
 But as an adult, when it is referred to as a medusa (plural: medusae), it takes on a totally different form and floats about in the water.
 (Think of it as similar to a caterpillar transforming into a butterfly).